arielkantorovich/Audio-to-3D/README.md

-# AudioDream - Audio to 3D Generative using Score Distillation Sampling and AudioToken
+# AudioDream - Audio to 3D Generative using model

 ## Description